ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

  3. The great circle containing $N$, $P$ and $S$ is assigned longitude $\phi_{P}=0$.
  4. The arrival point $R \in H_{S}$ is located somewhere in the southern hemisphere.
  3. Let $\phi_{R}=0$ be the longitude of $R$.
- 5. The shortest-length path between two points $P$ and $Q$ is contained in the unique geodesic (great circle) defined by the two points;
+ 5. A light path from $P$ toward $R$ crosses the and from $The shortest-length path between two points $P$ and $Q$ is contained in the unique geodesic (great circle) defined by the two points;
  6. meridian containing the two points;
  7. of a on the sphere is the shortest of the two

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0ODQ2NDQ0OCw0MTE2Mzg4MjhdfQ==
+eyJoaXN0b3J5IjpbLTg2ODk4MzAxMyw0MTE2Mzg4MjhdfQ==
 -->